huangli712/ACFlow/docs/src/examples/current.md

 !!! info

     In order to demonstrate usefulness of the ACFlow toolkit, four examples are illustrated in this section.
-These examples cover typical application scenarios of the ACFlow toolkit, including analytical continuations of
+These examples cover typical application scenarios of the ACFlow toolkit, including analytic continuations of

     * Matsubara self-energy function
     * Matsubara Green's function